 The first graduation was on May 24, 1935, with four women receiving diplomas: Juanita Barrington (Mrs. David Holm), Byrtis Avey (Mrs. Elmer Brinkley), La Del Payne (Mrs. Barney Hillard) and Hudnall Spence (Mrs. Robert Southwick).
 A 33 percent increase in the fall of 1935 boosted enrollment to 236.

-The founders of the college were interested in providing a strong academic curriculum and a comprehensive technical/vocational curriculum.
+The founders of the College were interested in providing a strong academic curriculum and a comprehensive technical/vocational curriculum.
 In 1936, the vocational program was initiated.
-Later, it became known as the Robert E. Lee Institute, Vocational Division of Lee Junior College.
-No college credit was given for work in the institute until 1941, and it did not become an integral part of the college until 1945, following a two-year period when no technical/vocational courses were offered.
+No college credit was given for work in the vocational program until 1941, and it did not become an integral part of the College until 1945, following a two-year period when no technical/vocational courses were offered.

-A significant event in the history of Lee College occurred in 1966, when the college, under the leadership of Dean Rundell and George Beto, in cooperation with the Texas Department of Corrections, began a program of courses in the state’s prison system.
-This program has grown from 182 students that first year to a current enrollment which exceeds 1000 students.
+A significant event in the history of Lee College occurred in 1966, when the College, under the leadership of Dean Rundell and George Beto, in cooperation with the Texas Department of Corrections, began a program of courses in the states prison system.
+This program has grown from 182 students that first year to a current enrollment which exceeds 1,100 students.

 In 1969, Lee College, in cooperation with two Liberty County school districts, began offering courses at Liberty and Dayton.
 Another milestone in the history of Lee College was the offering of community education courses in 1972.
 These community-oriented, short-term courses have experienced a dramatic growth in popularity and are further evidence of the flexibility of the community college concept.
 The College also established a program for senior adults in 1972.

 In 1986, Lee College began two new programs to serve not only Lee Colleges district constituents, but also interested citizens outside the Colleges service area.
 The San Jacinto Mall site was the result of cooperation between the mall and the College.